 Limitations of using Custom ETL Scripts to Connect SQL Server to Redshift

 The process mentioned above is frail, erroneous, and often hard to implement and maintain.
-This will impact the consistency and availability of your data into Amazon Redshift.
+This will impact the consistency and availability of your data in Amazon Redshift.

 Download the Cheatsheet on How to Set Up High-performance ETL to Redshift